camerongridley/TherapistRecommender/README.md

 Create a machine learning model that matches a client to a therapist based on NLP analysis of a writing sample from each party.

-### Capstone 1 Goals:
+### Capstone 2 Goals:

 - Create a dataset of therapist writing samples from therapist profiles found from publicly available data on GoodTherapy.com

 - Perform **topic modeling on writing samples** of Greater Denver Area therapists to see what themes cluster therapists together base on what words they use to describe their practice.

-- A key part of the training and education of therapists is learning the different **theoretical orientations** that are the bedrock of psychotherapy.
-"A theoretical orientation is a counselor’s philosophy about how problems develop and how these are resolved or treated.
-It also informs the  counselor’s focus in each counseling session, goals of counseling, and  interventions you will experience in counseling sessions."
-A theoretical orientation is different than a type of therapy in that it can be seen as the parent class to the type of therapy.
+- A key part of the training and education of therapists is learning the different **theoretical orientations** that are the bedrock of psychotherapy. "*A theoretical orientation is a counselor’s philosophy about how problems develop and how these are resolved or treated.
+It also informs the  counselor’s focus in each counseling session, goals of counseling, and  interventions you will experience in counseling sessions.*" A theoretical orientation is different than a type of therapy in that it can be seen as the parent class to the type of therapy.
 I hope to explore how the topics generated align with the traditional orientations.

   - The classic theoretical orientations are:
     - Psychoanalytic/Psychodymanic